 Director, Public Health Campaigns, PIRG

-U.S. PIRG is the federation of state Public Interest Research Groups.
-PIRGs are non-profit, non-partisan public interest advocacy organizations that stand up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.
+U.S. PIRG, the federation of state Public Interest Research Groups, is a consumer group that stands up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.
+Visit https://uspirg.org/ for more info.